 5.3.1 General NG-RAN Positioning Operations

 Separately from location service support for particular UEs, an LMF may interact with elements in the NG-RAN in order to obtain measurement information to help assist one or more position methods for all UEs.
+An LMF may also interact with elements in NG-RAN to provide location assistance data information for broadcasting.

 5.3.2 OTDOA Positioning Support